Keep Your Account In Check

 A checking account is a great way to start building good financial habits.
 Once you’ve decided which First Financial checking account is right for you, the next step is learning how to manage it.

 We know your time is valuable, so we give you several ways to deposit money into your checking account.
 You can make deposits in cash, by check, or arrange for Direct Deposit through your employer – whichever is most convenient for you.
-And speaking of convenient, did you know we have more than 70 locations 70 ATMs, many of which accept deposits, throughout Texas to meet your financial needs.
+And speaking of convenient, did you know we have 80 locations and 70 ATMs, many of which accept deposits, throughout Texas to meet your financial needs.
 Even if there’s not a location close by, our mobile banking app brings the branch to you.

 When depositing checks at one of our locations, you will need to complete a deposit slip.
 Your teller will be glad to assist you if you need help filling it out.
 The check will need to be endorsed by signing the back.
 You may choose to deposit the entire amount or request a portion of the check in cash.
 There may be restrictions on the withdrawal amount since the bank doesn’t receive the funds right away.